 Croatia at a Glance

 Spectacular national parks, ancient towns, Roman ruins, fragrant pine forests and the sparkling Adriatic Sea.
-Add Croatia’s popular resorts and you’ve just the setting to rediscover the joy of a family holiday.
+Add Croatia’s popular resorts and you’ve just the setting to rediscover the joy of a family camping holiday in Croatia

 While Italian food predominates, you can find authentic Croatian dishes like Börek, a heavy pasty made with meat, cheese or apple, which you see in every baker’s window.
 Or for a spicy snack, Ćevapi is a large beef meatball sometimes served in a bread roll or pitta bread.
 Try Croatia’s own version of Italy’s Prosecco, Prošek, or sample a lovely wine from locally grown Plavac Mali grapes, perfect for sipping in the sunshine.